second-state/wasm-learning/faas/hello/README.md

 }
 ```

-Before compiling, make sure that your `Cargo.toml` file has declared the correct dependencies.
+Before compiling, make sure that your `Cargo.toml` file has declared the correct dependencies and a `[lib]` section which identifies the crate-type, as shown below.

 ```
+[lib]
+crate-type = ["cdylib", "rlib"]

 [dependencies]
 wasm-bindgen = "=0.2.61"
 ```